actoron/jadex/docs/android/android.md

 ```

 Be sure to use the same Interface on both the service consuming and the service providing application, e.g. *use the same package and class name* for the service interface.
-If Binding scope is set to global, services running on a desktop platform will be discovered by android devices, too.
+If Binding scope is set to global, services running on a desktop platform will be discovered by Android devices, too.

 ## Using the Jadex Android Control Center